IAWM Conference Programme

 A

-11:30 – 13:00 Exclusion and Resistance
+11:30 – 13:00 Knowledge and Resistance

-Egenur Oztelli, Stanislava Paunovic & Maggie McColl (Scotland):
+Egenur Oztelli, Stanislava Paunović & Maggie McColl (Scotland):

 The museum(s) of absence: Addressing gender-based violence and ‘difficult knowledge’ creation in museum spaces